BOUNDLESS CAREERS

 Starting a conversation

-This work usually begins with conversation rather than commissioning.
+This work typically begins with conversation rather than commissioning.

 If your organisation is exploring how creative careers are supported, retained, or developed over time, you’re welcome to get in touch.